 Rookie of the Year: Ken Lumnaokrut

 Ken first volunteered with the SF Bicycle Coalition in 2014, and went on to be not only our most active new volunteer in 2014, but one of our most active volunteers overall last year.
-He donated nearly 80 hours of his time to projects including Volunteer Night, Winterfest, Tour de Fat, Valet Bike Parking, Golden Wheel Awards, Bike to Work Day, Community Bike Builds, data entry in the office, and more!
+He donated nearly 80 hours of his time to projects including Volunteer Night, Winterfest, Tour de Fat, Valet Bike Parking, Golden Wheel Awards, Bike to Work Day, Bike It Forward events, data entry in the office, and more!
 Ken has a fantastic attitude and we’re keeping our fingers crossed that he’ll keep volunteering just as much even though he’s not a rookie any more.

 All-round All-star: Amy Chen